LIBOR Transition FAQs

 LIBOR is a hypothetical rate based on a daily survey of banks as to where they would lend to other banks for the various tenures from overnight to one year, on an unsecured basis.
 LIBOR is hence not based on actual transactions and financing rates, and it includes an implied credit component.

 LIBOR is a so-called “term” rate, meaning once it is set, it applies for the full term of the LIBOR maturity chosen, for example for one, three, or six months.
 At the end of the chosen maturity, interest payments are paid, applying the LIBOR rate that was set in advance for the entire calculation period.
 Thus, interest expense for the payment period is known with certainty at the beginning of the calculation period but paid at the end, or “in arrears.”

 U.S. dollar (“USD”) LIBOR is used as a reference interest rate index for more than $200 trillion in notional amount of financial contracts in the cash and derivatives markets.
-Though 78% of USD LIBOR-referenced instruments mature before the EOY 2021 scheduled LIBOR cessation deadline, that leaves tens of trillions of dollars in legacy notional value to be remedied across numerous forms of financings.
+Though 78% of USD LIBOR-referenced instruments mature before the EOY 2021, the date by which regulators will not allow any further USD LIBOR-based financial transactions, that still leaves tens of trillions of U.S. dollars in “legacy”, or still outstanding, notional value to be remedied across numerous forms of financings.

 In the wake of the 2008 Great Recession financial crisis, regulators discovered that the very banks trusted to set LIBOR rates, underpinning hundreds of trillions of dollars of financial assets in several currencies, had been manipulating LIBOR to their own advantage.
 In 2012, this unfortunate LIBOR scandal was exposed.
 The scheme involved bankers at many major financial institutions manipulating LIBOR surveys for the purposes of profit.
 This corrupt plot undermined LIBOR as a major benchmark for interest rates and financial products.